Understanding Life's Chemical Reactions

 - Small class sizes allow for in-depth discussion and applied learning opportunities to advance students’ critical thinking skills.

-- A modern inventory of chemical instrumentation is available for students’ use beginning their freshman year.
+- A modern inventory of chemical instrumentation is available for students’ use beginning their first year.

 - Departmental endowed funds support year-round research programs and the acquisition of new instrumentation.